-Welcome to EURAXESS Faroe Islands
+Welcome to EURAXESS Faroe Islands!

-We provide information and assistance for mobile researchers – by means of this portal and with the support of our EURAXESS Centres.
+EURAXESS Faroe Islands provides information and assistance for mobile researchers – by means of this portal and with the support of our EURAXESS Centres.

 The portal contains information concerning professional and daily life as well as information on job and funding opportunities in the Faroe Islands.